Latest blog post

 Hello, I’m James Batchelor MBE

-Expert on technology, entrepreneurship and digitisation for the ageing population
+Expert on technology, entrepreneurship and digitisation for the ageing population - campaigner to Prevent Undiscovered Deaths - and inventor of the 'I am okay' button

 My name is James Batchelor and every day I strive to discover new ways to use Technology, Leadership and Change to help organisations grow and also make the world a better place too.